Maria Gordon: Honours and awards

 Over the years, Maria Gordon earned numerous awards for her contributions to science specifically, geology.
 In 1890, Maria Gordon graduated from the University College of London with a gold medal in geology, zoology, and botany.
 In 1893, she was the first female to receive a Doctor of Science (DSc) in Geology from the University of London.
-Following her Doctorate, in 1900, Maria Gordon and Agnes Kelly became the first women to receive a PhD from University of Munich.
+Following her Doctorate, in 1900, Maria Gordon and Agnes Kelly became the first women to receive a PhD from the Ludwig-Maximilians-Universität München.
 They received distinctions in geology, paleontology, and zoology.
 In 1916, Maria was made President of the National Council of Women of Great Britain and Ireland.

 In 1919, Gordon helped form the Council of Representation of Woman in the League of Nations.
 She played an active role in the World War one negotiations while a part of the council.
 Within the same year, Maria Gordon was among the first group of women to be elected to the Geological Society of London.
 In the following year, she was the first JP and Chairman of the Marylebone Court of Justice.
 In 1928, the University of Innsbruck awarded her a diploma of honorary membership.
 In this same year, the Geological Survey of Austria nominated her as an honorary correspondent.

 Gordon became an honorary member of the Vienna Geological society and at the time she was the only female honorary member in 1931.
 In 1932, she was awarded the Lyell Medal from the Geological Society of London.
 In 1935, she was made a Dame Commander of the British Empire (DBE), to reflect her contributions to the welfare of women.
-A room in the University of Munich's library is named in her honour as the Maria-Ogilvie-Gordon-Raum and it houses the map collection of the Department of Geology.
+A room in the Ludwig-Maximilians-Universität München's library is named in her honour as the Maria-Ogilvie-Gordon-Raum and it houses the map collection of the Department of Geology.

 Gordon's work in Geology and Politics is still recognised today.
 In 2000, a new fossilized fern genus was found in the Triassic layer of the Dolomites and named after Maria Gordon and Carmela Loriga Broglio in honour of both of their work in the Dolomites, called Gordonopteris lorigae.
 In August 2021, a rover landed on Mars in their attempt to drill into the Gale Crater.
 Based on the images from the Curiosity rover, NASA's laboratory named a cliff on the western wall of their passageway to the crater after Gordon, calling it the "Maria Gordon Notch."
 NASA wanted to acknowledge the work she did in her time in the Dolomites along with her other impactful work regarding geology.